Different Types of Schools in the U.S.

 Traditional Private School

 Private schools are not funded by the government.
 Instead, they charge attendance fees to their students’ families.
 Independence from government funding allows private schools to follow whatever curriculum they choose.
 Private schools can be religious or secular.
 They can follow specific belief systems or educational programs.
 Those that do not designate any affiliation may be classified as independent.
-Private school teachers teach K-12 classes in a variety of private school setting.
-The teaching may include faith-based learning and certain philosophy teachings.
+Private school teachers usually teach K-12 classes in a variety of private school settings.
+The teaching may include faith-based learning and certain philosophical teachings.

 Religious School